 Each has a different job.
 These antibodies are transported through the circulatory system.

-Platelets control bleeding from injury/s by creating a clot, through a series of chemical reactions.
+Platelets control bleeding from injury/s by creating a clot through chemical reactions.
 The spine is served by the body’s system of arteries and veins.

-Exercise instructions for specific conditions are given by a physical therapist or chiropractor.
+A physical therapist or chiropractor gives exercise instructions for specific conditions.
 The following exercise tips apply to everyone.
-Remember injury prevention is key for a healthy body.
+Remember, injury prevention is key to a healthy body.

 Before starting any exercise, it’s important to warm up.
-A series of dynamic moves can boost your heart rate and warm up the muscles during your work out.
+A series of dynamic moves can boost your heart rate and warm up the muscles during your workout.
 Select whole-body movements like leg lunges combined with arm motion or walk in place while raising and lowering your arms.
-Once you’ve warmed up, you can stretch without risk of injury.
+Once you’ve warmed up, you can stretch without the risk of injury.

 When buying tennis shoes, check for stability, flexibility, and comfort.
-During your test walk, make sure that the shoes feel firm and move through your entire range of motion for a stable gait.
+During your test walk, ensure the shoes feel firm and move through your range of motion for a stable gait.
 Footwear should be flexible enough to give easily at the base of the toe for a smooth gait, and there should be cushioning at all the right places with plenty of room for the toes to move.
-Shoes that properly fit your feet means that your walk will be more natural and healthy during exercise and in motion.
+Shoes that properly fit your feet mean that your walk will be more natural and healthy during exercise and in motion.

 Keep Posture In Mind

-Perhaps the biggest reason that these exercise tips are so important is that strong and flexible muscles will help you have proper posture.
+Perhaps the biggest reason these exercise tips are so important is that strong and flexible muscles will help you with proper posture.
 Be mindful of the following as you move:

-- When sitting, the feet should be on the floor, shoulders should be relaxed, and forearms should remain parallel with the ground.
+- When sitting, the feet should be on the floor, shoulders should be relaxed, and forearms should remain parallel to the ground.

-- If standing for an extended time, make sure to maintain posture by tucking the stomach muscles in.
+- If standing for an extended time, maintain posture by tucking the stomach muscles in.

-- When standing for a very long time, shift the weight from one foot to the other and from the heels to the toes and back again.
+- When standing for a very long time, shift the weight from one foot to the other, from the heels to the toes, and back again.

 These simple tips for maintaining proper posture will passively work muscles and result in a healthier spine.

 Finally, it is important to target large muscle groups with passive exercises.
-Use your weight to slowly stretch your hamstrings, piriformis, and entire back.
+Use your weight to stretch your hamstrings, piriformis, and entire back slowly.
 Passive stretching is gentle and relieves stress points that cause back pain.
-These gentle exercises provide a great deal of relief and are easily adjusted to fit your fitness level.
+These gentle exercises provide great relief and are easily adjusted to fit your fitness level.

 A chiropractor will work with you to create an exercise program that is optimal for you.
-Be sure to follow through with the plan and include these tips in your regular work out.
+Follow through with the plan and include these tips in your regular workout.

 Sit-Ups/Crunches/Planks and the like

-We have ligaments that connect bone to bone, and tendons that connect muscles to bones.
+We have ligaments that connect bones and tendons that connect muscles to bones.
 All of these structures work together to help move and to stay balanced.
-Strengthening one area of your body, like the spine, should include strengthening the surrounding areas where the spine really takes the weight.
+Strengthening one area of your body, like the spine, should include strengthening the surrounding areas where the spine takes the weight.
 And that is the core.

 For the back, abdominal strengthening is important because the abs act as a front/forward anchor for the spine.
-They work as a counterbalance for the back muscles which means that both muscle groups need to be strong to keep the spine properly supported.
-If the abdominal muscles are weak then the back muscles have to work harder to support the spine.
+They are a counterbalance for the back muscles, which means that both muscle groups need to be strong to keep the spine properly supported.
+If the abdominal muscles are weak, the back muscles must work harder to support the spine.

-This can lead to sprains or strains, and back pain.
+This can lead to sprains or strains and back pain.
 Strengthen, stretch, and stabilize the muscles.
 These are the keys to keeping the spine healthy.
-Building up muscle strength, keeping muscles flexible, and working on the core will help stabilize the spine.
+Building muscle strength, keeping muscles flexible, and working on the core will help stabilize the spine.
 A physical therapy exercise program includes strengthening, stretching, and stabilization specific to each individual’s condition.
-Don’t skip the abdominal exercises when dealing with back pain, they will help in the long run!
+Don’t skip the abdominal exercises when dealing with back pain; they will help in the long run!

-The information herein on "Strengthen Spinal Muscles and Improve Blood Circulation El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Strengthen Spinal Muscles and Improve Blood Circulation" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.